suu00k1459/OST/README.md

 ## Deployment Architecture

-The FLEAD platform utilizes a fully containerized Docker approach with a 4-broker Kafka cluster to simulate realistic distributed IoT environments.
-All components (Kafka, Flink, Spark, TimescaleDB, Grafana) run in isolated Docker containers, eliminating local environment setup complexities and ensuring cross-platform compatibility.
+The FLEAD platform employs a fully containerized Docker approach, utilizing a 4-broker Kafka cluster to simulate realistic, distributed IoT environments.
+All components (Kafka, Flink, Spark, TimescaleDB, and Grafana) run in isolated Docker containers, eliminating the complexities of local environment setup and ensuring cross-platform compatibility.

 ### Multi-Broker Kafka Architecture